 Girls Backcountry Ski Weekend

-New to the program for winter 2017, the girls backcountry ski clinics focus on introducing the concept of Backcountry skiing in a relaxed all girls environment.
+New to the program in winter 2017, the girls backcountry ski clinics focus on introducing the concept of Backcountry skiing in a relaxed all girls environment.
 We will cover the concept of using skins and ski crampons, the basics avalanche awareness and terrain choice as well as how to move safely through glacial terrain.

 We cover the basics of mastering different types of snow, from the hero powder (preferably!) to the dreaded breakable wind crust (inevitable at some point!).

 Flexibility is the key – as we can’t predict the conditions, but it will be an informative weekend of relaxed and fun skiing.

 These weekends will be based out of our chalet in Chamonix on bed and breakfast, with a total of three days on snow, and evening talks from inspiring female skiers.

 An affordable all inclusive get away to improve confidence and skills amongst like minded people.
 Chamonix is well placed, just one hour from Geneva, for these weekend breaks with arrival on Thursday evening and return on Sunday evening.